Denver, CO Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Denver, be sure to remove any ski or snowboard gear, toll tags for the I‑70 express lanes, and any loose exterior accessories that could be damaged by the high altitude and mountain road vibrations; keep the key handy for the carrier and make sure the battery is fully charged.
+In Denver, be sure to clear any toll passes (like the I‑70 ExpressPass), remove loose interior items and exterior accessories that could be rattled on mountain roads, and leave the fuel tank about a quarter full so the carrier can move the car safely at high altitude.

-Yes, when you ship your vehicle to or from Denver, CO, our quotes are all‑inclusive.
-All carriers we work with carry at least $1,000,000 in liability coverage and $100,000 in cargo insurance, and we verify the policy is active for the entire trip, even through Denver’s mountain weather conditions.
+Yes, your vehicle is fully insured when shipping to or from Denver.
+All carriers we work with carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify the policy is active for the entire trip, even through Colorado’s mountain routes and variable weather.

 The sooner, the better.
-We recommend scheduling your Denver pickup at least two weeks in advance, especially during winter months when mountain weather can affect routes.
-Posting your shipment early helps carriers bundle your car with other loads in the Denver metro area, often lowering costs.
+In Denver we recommend booking at least two weeks ahead, especially during peak moving seasons and winter months when weather can cause delays.
+Early scheduling lets carriers bundle your car with other shipments in the Denver metro area, helping you get a better rate and smoother pickup.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.